-After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square to explore the area.
+After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Wenceslas Square was once an unofficial Red-Light District, but now the Red-Light District is in Perlovka.
 Prostitution is legal in the Czech Republic.